Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 391 - Programming System and Tools/L2_Shell IO and Pipes.md

 - use `less` file.txt, you can view a large file both forward and backward; `more` is less better than less, for it is slower

--`wc` prints line, words counts, character counts/ bytes, filename.ending
+- `wc` prints line, words counts, character counts/ bytes, filename.ending
     - flag: -l will allow you only display the word count
 - 'sort' filepath, you can sorts items in the file